Penalized Principal Component Analysis Using Smoothing: Experimental results

 \subsection{Results for the unsmoothed penalized eigenvectors}

 Figure~\ref{fig:unsmooth_all} displays the results of unsmoothed PEP in eq.~\eqref{eq:pep} using the first two eigenvectors, colored by subpopulation (CEU, FIN, GBR, IBS, and TSI) of the 1000 Genomes Project dataset.
 We evaluated unsmoothed PEP for $\lambda$ equal to 0, 1, 10, and 100.
-We can see a nice stratification for $\lambda$ equal to 0, 1, and 10, indicated by the relative discernibility of colored population clusters (notably becoming less discernable as $\lambda$ increases).
-However, when $\lambda$ increases to 100, the populations are no longer discernible, clustering predominantly on the y-axis due to numerical errors when $\lambda$ grows exponentially.
+We can see a good stratification for $\lambda$ equal to 0, 1, and 10, indicated by the relative discernibility of colored population clusters (notably becoming less discernable as $\lambda$ increases).
+We also observe that some entries of the principal component vectors are zero, leading to points which are located on the x-axis or y-axis.
+The amount of entries shrunk to zero seems to increase with $\lambda$, as expected.
+However, when $\lambda$ increases to 100, the populations are no longer discernible.

+In Appendix~\ref{sec:additional_simulations} we present two additional figures showing population stratification plots for the dataset of the 1000 Genomes Project.
+Those two additional figures are computed with (a) the classic eigenvectors, as well as (b) the first two principal components as in eq.~\eqref{eq:pep}, however with an $L_2$ norm instead of the $L_1$ norm.